Estafet-LTD/estafet-microservices-scrum/DEVOPS.md

     ```
 1. Edit the .gitmodules file:

-   Change all occurrences of "`Estafet-LTD`" to your GitHub login name, e.g.:
+   Change all occurrences of "`Estafet-LTD`" to your GitHub login name, e.g. for the `estafet-microservices-scrum-api`
+   submodule:

    ```
    [submodule "estafet-microservices-scrum-api-project"]
     path = estafet-microservices-scrum-api-project
-    url = git@github.com:<your GitHub kogin name>/estafet-microservices-scrum-api-project.git
+    url = git@github.com:newowner/estafet-microservices-scrum-api-project.git

    The rest of the file has been omitted for brevity.
     ```